 Last week, the Wall Street Journal published an article on the fading glories of America’s favorite motorsport, NASCAR.
 Their proof?
 Reduced ratings, dropping attendance, fewer sponsors, and lower sponsorship fees.
-All good indicators that NASCAR has fallen from the heady days of the 1990s where the sport was expanding, networks were in a bidding war for the broadcast rights, sponsors were throwing bags of cash at any team that was even slightly competitive, and teams were pounding on the door to get in the show.
+All good indicators that NASCAR has fallen from the heady days of the 1990s when the sport was expanding, networks were in a bidding war for the broadcast rights, sponsors were throwing bags of cash at any team that was even slightly competitive, and teams were pounding on the door to get in the show.

 Today, the racing community is fighting back.
 Roger Penske was quoted in Racer magazine as saying “I think the connection is amazing, and with the disruption we’re gonna have now with these three different segments – certainly when we announce a sponsorship like Shell yesterday for seven years, and you see FedEx – I think that there’s never been more competition on the racetrack.”